llad/export-for-trello/README.md

 Other improvements have been added since then: see the version history below (newer versions up).

+### Version 1.9.17
+Finally fixed (really) exporting ALL comments per card.
+We're now loading comments per single card from Trello API, which is **much slower** but assures all comments are exported.

 ### Version 1.9.15
 Finally fixing comments export: should have finally fixed exporting of comments and 'done time' calculations: thanks @fepsch for sharing a board and allowing to identify this annoying bug.